jasonscoop/plotvideos/README.md

 Automated pipeline to:
 - Fetch videos via RapidAPI
 - Download with yt-dlp
+- Remove start ad clip and recognize watermarker
 - Generate subtitles with azure api
 - Translate title and subtitles
 - Publish to MediaCMS